Johannes253/Contract/README.md

 Date:9/26/2023

+Working on the front end with java script and html, focusing most of my time on html.
+I will work to communicate with my teammates, talking about whatever issues I run into on the project.
+I will be responsible for keeping up to date with my group mates and attending the weekly meetings.

 Printed
 name:
 Signature: Date:
 Printed
 name:
 Signature: Date:
 Printed
 name:
 Signature: Date:
 Printed
 name:
 Signature: Date:
 Printed
 name:
 Signature: Date:
 Printed
 name:
 Signature: Date:

- Page 4 of 4